HiFi-Glot: High-Fidelity Neural Formant Synthesis with Differentiable Resonant Filters: Introduction

+In contrast, deep learning–based approaches generally adopt neural vocoders to synthesize speech from speech parameters.
 Neural vocoders are neural networks used to transform a set of acoustic features into a speech waveform.
-The most common acoustic input features for neural vocoders are mel-spectrograms~\cite{shen2018natural, prenger2019waveglow, kong2020hifi}, which provide an accurate acoustic representation of the speech signal.
-These features, however, do not offer intuitive nor disentangled control of the phonetic properties of speech.
-Neural vocoders with explicit pitch control have been implemented using harmonic oscillator excitation models \cite{wang2019-neural-source-filter} and pitch-synchronous synthesis \cite{watts2023-puffin}.
-This enables direct support for manipulating pitch, but not necessarily other speech properties such as formant frequencies.

-Neural speech synthesis from a small set of phonetically relevant core speech parameters was developed in WavebenderGAN~\cite{beck2022wavebender}, in which a feature mapping model allowed for conversion of input features to mel-spectrograms, subsequently fed into a pre-trained neural signal generator.
-Further work \cite{perez2023speaker} used speech parameters closely related to WavebenderGAN, with a simplified feature mapping model capable of speaker independent synthesis.
-However, these models relied on pre-trained mel-spectrogram vocoders and lacked direct representation of vocal tract resonances in their synthesis model.

-The source-filter model \cite{fant1960acoustic} presents a methodology for speech generation that resembles the human speech production system.
-It allows for an independent inspection of the spectral envelope (e.g., formant analysis) and glottal excitation (e.g., pitch analysis) of the signal.
-All-pole envelope analysis is closely connected to formant estimation in classical speech signal processing.
-As such, source-filter neural vocoders are algorithmically appealing for neural formant synthesis and manipulation.
-Some neural vocoding approaches use all-pole filters to incorporate the filter part of the source-filter model \cite{juvela2018speaker, valin2019lpcnet, juvela2019gelp}.
-Other neural source-filter vocoders \cite{yoneyama2023-Source-Filter-HiFi-GAN} use cepstral features \cite{tokuda1994-mel-ceneralized-cepstrum} to represent the spectral envelope.
+The most common acoustic input features for neural vocoders are mel-spectrograms~\cite{WaveNet, HiFiGAN}; while mel-spectrograms can effectively represent speech, they do not offer intuitive or disentangled control over its phonetic characteristics.
+To enable more explicit and interpretable control over speech parameters, neural source–filter models are used.
+Control of the source component has been achieved through harmonic-oscillator excitation models~\cite{nsf} and pitch-synchronous synthesis~\cite{puffin}, enabling explicit control regarding the fundamental frequency.
+Complementary to source modeling, the filter component captures the speech spectral envelope, reflecting the vocal tract's resonant characteristics.
+Some approaches incorporate this part using all-pole filters~\cite{gelp}, while others use cepstral representations~\cite{sifigan} to parameterize the spectral envelope.